Anatomy of Data and Data Analytics

 As opposed to Structured Data, Unstructured Data is not organized and is not presented in a way that is easy to read and search for key information.
 In other words — it is everything else that is presented in a non-standardized format.
 When I say “non-standardized,” I refer to the state that the data is not presented in a tabular or recognizable format.
 In fact, Unstructured Data has an internal structure, but it is not defined in tabular format.
 This type of data cannot be displayed in a data model or schema.
 Therefore, it is much more difficult to search, manage and analyze.

-An interesting finding posted by Bernard Marr on Forbes that 90% of the data is Unstructured Data is growing at 55–65% each year.
+An interesting finding posted by Bernard Marr on Forbes is that 90% of the data is Unstructured Data is growing at 55–65% each year.
 It comes in various formats such as emails, SMS, social media posts, images, text, audio and video files, graphs, and so on, categorized as qualitative data.
-What’s that driving this rapid growth in Unstructured Data?
+What’s driving this rapid growth in Unstructured Data?
 Especially since the genesis of the internet, the amount of Unstructured Data has drastically grown because of digital content creation and sharing.
 It is one of the reasons why data science powered by Big Data, Artificial Intelligence, and Machine Learning has gained huge traction lately and continuously evolving.

 In sum, Unstructured Data is not easy to slice and dice to get insights.
-Nowadays, businesses that deal with this type of data finding more innovative ways to get more predictive and proactive insights.
+Nowadays, businesses that deal with this type of data find more innovative ways to get more predictive and proactive insights.

 To present these two data types visually, I found a great infographic created by Three Graces Legal.
 The creator of this graphic clearly demonstrated the difference between Structured and Unstructured Data in the word cloud of examples.
 Here is the graphic.